Cedar Park High School: Boys' lacrosse

 The Cedar Park Timberwolves boys' 2008 team posted a 7-0 district record and went 16-2 overall.
-The team made it to the state championship weekend falling to eventual champion, Highland Park, 10-8 in the state semifinal.
+The team made it to the state championship, falling to the eventual champion, Highland Park, 10-8 in the state semifinal.

 Robotics

-Cedar Park High School is home to FIRST Robotics Competition team 5052 and FIRST Tech Challenge team 14361.
-The team was started in 2014 and has gone to world championships.
-Team 14361 was founded in 2018.
-The following year won Innovate 1 for GEMS league and Central Texas league.
-Also 5A UIL State champions and FTC Texas State Control 1 winners.
-WORLDS JEM, 11-0 Qualifiers, Captain of Seed 1: 17962 Ro2D2, 14503 Robo-Sapiens.
+Cedar Park High School is home to the FIRST Robotics Competition team 5052 and the FIRST Tech Challenge team 14361.
+The team was started in 2014 and went to world championships, while Team 14361 was founded in 2018.
+The following year they won Innovate 1 for GEMS league and Central Texas league.
+They are also 5A UIL State champions and FTC Texas State Control 1 winners.

 Journalism

-Cedar Park High School's online newspaper, The Wolfpack, was ranked #8 for Distinguished Sites by School Newspapers Online with a total of 33 articles listed on Best of Sno in 2019.
-The Tracks yearbook and CPHS News Broadcast each received Bronze Stars in the 2022 ILPC ratings.
+Cedar Park High School's online newspaper, The Wolfpack, was ranked #8 for Distinguished Sites by School Newspapers Online with a total of 33 articles listed on Best of SNO in 2019.
+Both the yearbook and CPHS News Broadcast each received Bronze Stars in the 2022 ILPC ratings.
 In addition, the school's journalism programs have been recognized multiple times for UIL student leader awards, including Producer of the Year, Yearbook Editor of the Year, and twice for Online Newspaper Editor of the Year.